catseye/The-Platform/README.markdown

 Then click "Start".

-Appendix B.  How to make a bootable USB stick of The Platform
+Appendix C.  How to make a bootable USB stick of The Platform
 -------------------------------------------------------------

 The instructions in this section have not been thoroughly tested.